The Best Identity Theft Protection Services of 2024

 Identity and Credit Protection (9.3/10)

 With credit monitoring being its main feature, our Secure Max subscription gave us one of the broadest credit and financial protection feature sets we’ve seen.
-That included:
+The list includes:

 • Credit score simulation and tracking